Science/Health/Science Application

 Teacher: Olivia Denton

-This hands on science class offers students an introduction to zoology through the study of flying and swimming creatures.
-Topics to be investigated in this class include: birds, bird feathers, nests, hatching, bats, extinct flying reptiles, insects (life cycles, social insects, beetles, flies, butterflies, moths), whales, seals, sea cows, aquatic reptiles and amphibians, fish, sharks, rays, crustaceans, mollusks, cephalopods, echinoderms, cnidarians, and other aquatic animals.
+This hands on science class offers the students an introduction to the science of Astronomy.
+Topics to be investigated in this class include: all planets of our solar system, the sun, the moon, space rocks, stars and galaxies, and space travel.
 Each week there will be a hands on learning experience for the students.
 No book is required for this class.
-However, the course will follow Apologia's Exploring Creation with Zoology 1:Flying Creatures of the Fifth Day and Exploring Creation with Zoology 2: Swimming Creatures of the Fifth Day as the main texts for this class.
-Parents who want to reinforce or build upon topics studied in class can use these books as a resource.
+However, the course will follow Apologia's Exploring Creation with Astronomy (1st Edition) as the main text for this class.
+Parents who want to reinforce or build upon topics studied in class can use this book as a resource.

 Junior High Science